Three simple steps to be a sustainability champion.

 Shop secondhand at Craigslist, Nextdoor, Facebook Marketplace, Depop, and thrift stores.

-Buy local, such as at Farmers Markets around LA.
+Buy local at Farmers Markets around LA.

 UCLA students can refill cleaning and bath supplies at the CPO Office or Good Clothes Good People.
 We also encourage everyone to purchase their home goods, cleaning, and personal care products from Refillery LA.